Arize-ai/openinference/python/openinference-instrumentation/README.md

 ## Customizing Spans

-This core `openinference-instrumentation` package offers convenient tools to read & write from the OTEL Context.
-The OTEL context is then used to propagate attributes to every span created.
-We do this using Python context managers:
+The `openinference-instrumentation` package offers utilities to track important application metadata such as sessions and metadata using Python context managers:

 * `using_session`: to specifiy a session ID.
 * `using_user`: to specifiy a user ID.